freebirdjs/freebird-base/docs/DeviceClass.md

 {
     name: 'home sensor 1',          // client user set at will
     description: 'detect heat',     // client user set at will
-    location: 'kitchen'             // client user set at will
-    // There may be other properties
+    location: 'kitchen',            // client user set at will ...                             // There may be other properties }
-}
 */
 ```